jhubbardsf/reddit-mint-post/README.md

 `/u/CommentNFTMinter 0xTHEIR_POLY_ADDRESS`

 Example usage can be seen on the [CommentNFTTest](https://www.reddit.com/r/CommentNFTTest/) subreddit.
+The bot does work but it's getting stuck in my spam filter for some reason despite it being a moderator, approved user, and flagged in the automoderator script to be automatically approved -_-.
+So apologies for the issues in testin.

 ## Logic
 All the logic handling the reddit bot and crossmint minting live in handler.js.
 The bot is deployed to AWS lambda with a 1 minute cron job using [serverless](serverless.com).